-With an associate's degree, graduates may apply for positions at governmental agencies, parks and recreations or private organizations as a wildlife technician or park aide.
-An entry-level position as a wildlife technician is usually performed under supervision for an undetermined amount of time until the employee demonstrates judgment in field assignments.
-Once a technician is found capable to work independently, they are responsible for a host of duties involving food counts for species, wildlife data, shelter construction and inspection of hunting areas.
+With an associate's degree, graduates may apply for positions at governmental agencies, parks and recreation areas or private organizations as a wildlife technician or park aide.
+An entry-level position as a wildlife technician is usually performed under supervision until the employee demonstrates judgment in field assignments.
+Once a technician is found capable to work independently, they gain responsibilities such as food counts for species, wildlife data, shelter construction and inspection of hunting areas.

 Graduates with a bachelor's degree usually find a larger scope of job opportunities in positions, such as a wildlife biologist, conservationist, environmental consultant, game warden or wildlife manager.
 Wildlife managers evaluate the conditions of a natural resource location and make determinations about its maintenance and improvement.
 Employers typically want employees in these positions to have at least 1-2 years of experience before they can act independently to protect and manage wildlife.

 Wildlife biologists and zoologists made an average of $64,230 annually as of May 2015, according to the U.S. Bureau of Labor Statistics.
 Jobs in these fields are expected to have a 4% growth between 2014-2024.